 Data from the CDC states that on average, non-fatal injuries incur an economic loss of $456 billion a year for the US.
 Like the rest of the nation, a personal injury can cause you financial loss.
 It’s probably necessary that you claim your medical bills and expenses to your insurance provider.
 However, insurance providers and their adjuster employees will always try to pay you the least they can for your claim.

-When you’ve been underpaid and you can’t afford the cost of expenses from your claim settlement a personal injury attorney will need to step in and advise you for a proper pay out.
+When you’ve been underpaid and your claim settlement does not cover the cost of expenses from your accident, a personal injury attorney will need to step in and advise you for a proper pay out.

 There are many different kinds of personal injuries.
 Some of the most severe include: